 On November 4, 2015, we entered into consulting agreements with two of our directors, Jeffrey F. O'Donnell, Sr. and Samuel E. Navarro, the terms of which are the same.
-Under the terms of their respective agreements, each director agrees provide strategic support, advice and guidance to us and our management team in connection with the integration and operation of our expanded business, investor relations and internal and external business development activities.
+Under the terms of their respective agreements, each director agrees to provide strategic support, advice and guidance to us and our management team in connection with the integration and operation of our expanded business, investor relations and internal and external business development activities.
 The consultant will make himself available to our President and Chief Executive Officer and our management team on request at mutually convenient times and will report to our Board of Directors quarterly and otherwise when requested by the Board.
 The initial term of the agreement was from November 4, 2015 through June 30, 2016.
-The term of the agreement was extended through June 30, 2017.
+The term of the agreement for Mr. Navarro and Mr. O'Donnell was extended through June 30, and December 31, 2017, respectively.
 The directors were each paid an up-front fee of \$40,000 for advice and services rendered prior to the date of the agreement, a retainer of \$10,000 per month, commencing November 10, 2015 and continuing on the tenth day of each month through the expiration of the agreement, and reimbursement of pre-approved, out-of-pocket expenses.
+Each of these consulting agreements has expired.